The Immortal Hulk: Plot

-As the Devil Hulk remains trapped, the Hulk rehabilitates his image in the wake of Roxxon's bankruptcy until Rick frames him for releasing a large, fatal burst of gamma energy at a public event.
-As Gamma Flight arrives to detain the Hulk, Del Frye, a young man injected by his father with gamma who was being experimented on by Shadow Base, is taken over by the Leader, killing Doc Samson.
+As the Devil Hulk remains trapped, the Savage Hulk rehabilitates his image in the wake of Roxxon's bankruptcy until Rick frames him for releasing a large, fatal burst of gamma energy at a public event.
+As Gamma Flight arrives to detain the Savage Hulk, Del Frye, a young man injected by his father with gamma who was being experimented on by Shadow Base, is taken over by the Leader, killing Doc Samson.
 The Leader reveals that he has control of the Below-Place, closing the Green Door and preventing Doc Samson from returning to life.
-As McGowan transports Rick out of the battle, Gamma Flight kills the Hulk, allowing the Leader, having disguised himself as the Green Scar, to imprison him within Bruce's mind.
+As McGowan transports Rick out of the battle, Gamma Flight kills the Hulk and opens his Green Door.
+The Leader, having possessed the Green Scar, enters the Hulkscape via the Green Door and imprisons Bruce and the rest of the Hulks.
 McGowan decapitates Rick with a teleporter when he attacks her while the Leader attempts to take Bruce to the Below-Place, causing the Devil Hulk to break free.
 Having absorbed Brian's spirit after the incident at the bomb site, the Leader uses his guise to manipulate the Savage Hulk into stalling the Devil Hulk long enough for the Leader to kill him.
 He then takes Bruce to the Below-Place to make him a vessel for the One Below All, who instead possesses the Leader.

 Doc Samson escapes by inhabiting Langkowski's Sasquatch form.
-Returning to Site B to retrieve his body, he finds Rick's head fused with Del after the two were released from the Leader's control, while Langkowski revives in Samson's body.
 With the Hulk imprisoned on Gamma Flight's space base, Joe takes over to escape and falls to Earth as the Hulk, where he lands in New York City and fights the Thing.
 The Thing relents when he realizes the Savage Hulk's childlike mentality, and he and Joe discuss the Fantastic Four meeting God (Note: As depicted in issue #511 of Fantastic Four (2004)) and how the story of Job relates to Bruce's hardships.
-Henry Peter Gyrich sends the U-Foes after the Hulk, who kill him with cosmic radiation, trapping him and Joe in the Below-Place.
+Returning to Site B to retrieve his body, Samson finds Rick's head fused with Del after the two were released from the Leader's control, while Langkowski revives in Samson's body.
+Henry Peter Gyrich sends the U-Foes after the Hulk in New York, who kill him with cosmic radiation, trapping him and Joe in the Below-Place.
 As they fight the Leader, made infinitely powerful by the One Below All, the cosmic rays allow Joe to attain a powerful Hulk form that is fueled by cosmic energy.
 He resurrects and easily defeats the U-Foes, forcing Gyrich to call the Avengers.
-The Red Harpy and Gamma Flight arrive to fight them with Joe.
+The Red Harpy and Gamma Flight arrive to fight them with Joe, before escaping together with Jen Walters.